PhilAppleby/ukbb-srmed/README.md

 The key features to note are;

-- Matching is performed using combinations of whole words only (no partial word matches).
+- Matching is performed using combinations of whole words only (no partial word matches) and, in the case of matching synonyms to desscription (Step 01) whole phrase matching is used.

 - Synonyms from the ChEMBL database are attached to both 'sides' of the main medication term match, as part of data preparation.